Korean cuisine: Banchan

 Banchan is a term referring collectively to side dishes in Korean cuisine.
 Soups and stews are not considered banchan.

 Gui are grilled dishes, which most commonly have meat or fish as their primary ingredient, but may in some cases also comprise grilled vegetables or other vegetable ingredients.
 At traditional restaurants, meats are cooked at the center of the table over a charcoal grill, surrounded by various banchan and individual rice bowls.
 The cooked meat is then cut into small pieces and wrapped with fresh lettuce leaves, with rice, thinly sliced garlic, ssamjang (a mixture of gochujang and dwenjang), and other seasonings.
 The suffix gui is often omitted in the names of meat-based gui such as galbi, the name of which was originally galbi gui.

-List of grilled dishes commonly found in Korean cuisine

 Jjim and seon (steamed dishes) are generic terms referring to steamed or boiled dishes in Korean cuisine.
 However, the former is made with meat or seafood-based ingredients marinated in gochujang or ganjang while seon is made with vegetable stuffed with fillings.

-List of steamed dishes commonly found in Korean cuisine

 Hoe (raw dishes): although the term originally referred to any kind of raw dish, it is generally used to refer to saengseonhweh (생선회, raw fish dishes).
 It is dipped in gochujang, or soy sauce with wasabi, and served with lettuce or perilla leaves.